Finger-Food/multiprocessing-trading-exchange/README.md

 	- Unit tests to check the data structures function correctly (the hash map, linked list and queue), some of them being tailored towards their function in the exchange program
 	- End to end tests (input binaries against expected output) to verify the overall control flow of the programs, both exchange and trader: I run the exchange against test traders to assert its output in various circumstances and inputs (including timing).
 And also the autotrader with the exchange against trader binary’s specifically to test its functionality

-They are made using ‘make tests’, and run via ‘make run_tests’ (the second just being an intermediate for a bash test script I’ve created.
+They are made using ‘make tests’, and run via ‘make run_tests’ (the second just being an intermediate for a bash test script I’ve created).